iotaledger/one-click-tangle/README_AWS.md

 8a3b1e8f3e9b        nginx                        "/docker-entrypoint.…"   3 days ago          Up 3 days           0.0.0.0:9000->80/tcp
 ```

-The three Hornet nodes, the Explorer (API and Web App) and NGINX (remember that you can stop it as no longer needed).
+The three Hornet nodes, the Explorer (API and Web App) and NGINX (remember that you can stop it as it is no longer needed).

 # Private Tangle Seeds and Addresses